 Shiso plant varieties:

-Shiso comes in a variety of forms.
-Different types differ from one another due to their morphology, colour, and regional locations.
+Shiso comes in a variety of forms, with different types varying in morphology, color, and regional origins.

 Culinary use of Shiso: